usepulveda/Analysis-of-the-Paycheck-Protection-Program-Loans-for-Small-Businesses-in-New-York-City/README.md

 As a result, PPP enables small businesses continuity, fewer jobs lost and more small business staying afloat while contributing to overall economic recovery.

-Considering there is limited and preliminary data on the impact and effectiveness of PPP as a policy, this analysis focuses on private loans' distribution among small businesses in New York City covering the 5 boroughs that make up NYC.
+Considering there is limited preliminary data on the impact and effectiveness of PPP as a policy, this analysis focuses on private loans' distribution among small businesses in New York City covering the 5 boroughs that make up NYC.
 The objective of this repository and analysis is to quantify PPP loans distribution among Small Businesses in New York City.

 **Inputs**
 1. The "ppp_loans_state_NY.csv" csv file contains all the data for the loans distribution analysis among small businesses analysis,